skjolber/Fagmote/Android/Near Field Communications/README.md

 	}

 Does the fileContents byte array contain any familiar data?
 Hint: Create a String from the byte-array.

+What other highly desirable functions than multi-Application support does the Desfire EV1 cards have?

 Bonus task - more NDEF record types
 ===================================